 Start-Up Nation Central Appoints Avi Hasson As New CEO

-TEL AVIV, Israel, July 15, 2021 /PRNewswire/ -- Start-Up Nation Central, the independent not-for-profit organization connecting global corporations, investors, and governments to the Israeli tech innovation ecosystem, today announced the appointment of Avi Hasson as its next Chief Executive Officer.
+TEL AVIV, Israel, July 16, 2021 /PRNewswire/ -- Start-Up Nation Central , the independent not-for-profit organization connecting global corporations, investors, and governments to the Israeli tech innovation ecosystem, today announced the appointment of Avi Hasson as its next Chief Executive Officer.

 In addition to his long record of public service, Avi has distinguished himself as a leader with some of Israel's most important not-for-profit organizations.
 He serves on the board of the Sheba Medical Center, SpaceIL - an organization promoting scientific and tech education with the aim of landing the first Israeli spacecraft on the moon - and the Israel Tech Challenge, which offers tech-training programs to address Israel's industry-wide tech talent shortage.